bausano/forgiving-semver/README.md

 semver
 ======

 Semantic version parsing and comparison.
 Fork of [the `semver` crate][semver-crate] which adds support for parsing of versions outside of [the semver spec][semver-spec], but popular in the wild.
+See [issue 219](https://github.com/steveklabnik/semver/issues/219).

 Namely we extend [the parent crate][semver-crate] to support: